decentralized-identity/product-managers/agenda.md

 * Member intros and re-intros
 * Ecosystem Updates

-        * DID usage for tranditional login: https://docs.magic.link/decentralized-id
+        * DID usage for traditional login: [https://docs.magic.link/decentralized-id](https://docs.magic.link/decentralized-id)
-        * IDunion applies for funding for the next three years. www.idunion.org
+        * IDunion applies for funding for the next three years. [www.idunion.org](www.idunion.org)
         * Finema: New projects in Thailand, recommendation of VCs in Thai langauge, use-cases from the public administration.

 * Main topic today: Product Manager Meetings 2021
     * Why are we here? (objectives/reason for gathering)
     * Proposed topics for upcoming meetings
-    * Find the topics below as mindmap here: https://mm.tt/1762189321?t=Tm5NG5A0mY
+    * Find the topics below as mindmap here: [https://mm.tt/1762189321?t=Tm5NG5A0mY](https://mm.tt/1762189321?t=Tm5NG5A0mY)
         * Credentials management in wallets
             * Proof request -> use doesn't have suitable credential -> how to continue?
 Discovering where to get the credential in questions
             * Proof request UI: optional and required attributes; Multiple credenitals as answer -> How to illustrate this proof request UI?